2025 in ONE Championship: ONE Friday Fights 116

 ONE Friday Fights 116: Adam vs. Mohammed 2 (also known as ONE Lumpinee 116) was a combat sports event produced by ONE Championship that took place on July 18, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 background

 A 112-pounds Muay Thai rematch between Adam Sor.Dechapan and "Petsam" Nahyan Mohammed was headlined the event.

-The pairing previously to met at ONE Friday Fights 107 in May 2025, which Adam win by split decision.
+The pairing previously met at ONE Friday Fights 107 in May 2025, which Adam win by split decision.

 Bonus awards

 The following fighters received $10,000 bonuses: